RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 Storage space on CRSP has the concepts of:

 :tt:`Space Owners`:
-  * Are entitled to a baseline allocation and are all ladder faculty, PIs and UCI employee serving as PI/Co-PI on an extramural grant.
+  * Are PIs and UCI employees serving as PI/Co-PI on an extramural grant and are all ladder faculty.
+  * Are entitled to a baseline allocation and can purchase more space.
   * Can store files in their LAB and can partition LAB into shared and no-shared area.
-  * Can grant access to their LAB storage space to Grantees: students, postdocs, and other faculty members.
+  * Can grant access to their LAB storage space to Grantees.
-  * Can purchase more space.

 :tt:`Grantees`:
-  * Are those who are granted access by Space owners (lab students, postdocs, etc).
+  * Are students, postdocs, and other faculty members who are granted access by Space owners.
   * Can access the LAB space to which they have been granted access by Space Owners and store files there.